NCEAS/eml/docs/eml-semantic-annotations-primer.md

 animals born at the same time to the same mother, etc.).
 These different types of litter could be disambiguated because they would be annotated with different identifiers (HTTP URI).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".
 This is possible because the identifier (HTTP URI) for "carbon dioxide flux" would be organized into a hierarchy in its knowledge graph, and represented in this case as a subclass of "carbon flux".

 **Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
-The examples here should also make clear that inconsistent annotations could create confusion.
+The examples in this primer should also make clear that inconsistent annotations could create confusion.
 So be careful, and if you have questions, bring them up in your community for feedback.

 If you already understand the basics of how RDF and the Semantic Web work, and are eager to simply learn how to implement semantic annotations in your EML documents, feel free to skip the next two sections, and go directly to the section on "Semantic Annotations in EML 2.2.0".
 If you want a refresher on how these semantic annotations will work, and why they are immensely powerful, the next two sections may be helpful.